lake-wg/edhoc/draft-ietf-lake-edhoc.md

 2. Retrieve the protocol state according to the message correlation provided by the transport, see {{transport}}.
 If there is no protocol state, in the case of message_1, a new protocol state is created.
 The Responder endpoint needs to make use of available Denial-of-Service mitigation ({{dos}}).

-3. If the message received is an error message then process according to {{error}}, else process as the expected next message according to the protocol state.
+3. If the message received is an error message, then process according to {{error}}, else process as the expected next message according to the protocol state.

 If the processing fails, then the protocol is discontinued, an error message sent, and the protocol state erased.
 Further details are provided in the following subsections.